ARMmbed/mbed_OS_API_Docs/docs/Digital_IO/InterruptIn.md

 The pin input will be logic '0' for any voltage on the pin below 0.8v, and '1' for any voltage above 2.0v.
 By default, the InterruptIn is setup with an internal pull-down resistor.

-<span class="warning">**Warnings:** No blocking code in ISR
-</br>In ISR you should avoid any call to wait, infinitive while loop, or blocking calls in general.
+<span class="warning">**Warnings:** No blocking code in ISR </br>In ISR you should avoid any call to wait, infinitive while loop, or blocking calls in general.</span>

-</br>**Warning:** No printf, malloc, or new in ISR
-</br>In ISR you should avoid any call to bulky library functions.
+<span class="warning">**Warning:** No printf, malloc, or new in ISR </br>In ISR you should avoid any call to bulky library functions.
 In particular, certain library functions (like printf, malloc and new) are non re-entrant and their behaviour could be corrupted when called from an ISR.</span>

 ## Examples